 The calcium score is a measure of calcium burden in the coronary arteries.
 It is based on the radiographic density waited volume of plaque.
 There is no need for contrast injection.
 It is a robust predictor of cardiovascular events with a score of greater than 100 increasing the risk ratio to 1.88.
 Patients with low ASCVD risks derive very little benefit from the calcium score.
-However patients with moderate clinical risk and very high calcium score (greater than 300) have been shown to be at high risk for clinical events.
+However, patients with moderate clinical risk and very high calcium scores (greater than 300) have been shown to be at high risk for clinical events.

-What does cardiac CT show?
+What does a cardiac CT show?
 Coronary angiography.

 The patient below had no significant coronary disease.
 We can see the right coronary artery laid out above the right ventricle (upper image) and the LAD on top of the left ventricle (lower image).